-Accounts - there are a number of specific accounts which support the cost allocation process.
+Accounts - there are several specific accounts which support the cost allocation process.
 For example, there is a specific account for abstraction costs.

 Therefore, the cost centre and account code combination make it possible to attribute a significant portion of costs directly to the relevant accounting separation unit.